freenit-framework/doc/docs/backend/quickstart.md

 Or in other words, methods are going to be called on class, not object.
 Order of decorators is important and `@staticmethod` has to be the top one.
 The `@description` is not mandatory, but highly preferable.
-If no `@description` is given, default is to take name of the method and first tag and use it as description.
+If no `@description` is given, default is to concatenate name of the method and first tag and use them as description.

 Return value type hinting is important.
 It will tell Freenit what object is returned from the method and how to convert it to JSON.
 Alternatively, you can